buddypress/buddypress/docs/user/getting-started/frequently-asked-questions.md

 A: User profiles are managed under the `Users` section in the WordPress admin dashboard.
 You can view, edit, and manage user information and profile fields.

 **Q: How can users upload avatars?**
-A: Users can upload avatars by navigating to their profile page, clicking on "Change Profile Photo," and uploading an image.
+A: Users can upload avatars by navigating to their profile page, clicking "Change Profile Photo," and uploading an image.

 **Q: How do I handle spam registrations and activity?**
 A: You can use plugins like Akismet or WangGuard to manage and prevent spam registrations and activity.
 Additionally, enabling CAPTCHA on registration forms can help reduce spam.